Missouri vs. Virginia prediction, odds, time: 2025 Gator Bowl picks from proven model

 Missouri, howeverr, has a relatively experienced backup in Matt Zollers.
 Zollers started three games this season when Pribula was injured and threw three touchdowns against just one interception in that span.
 The Tigers also have one of the best backs in the country in Ahmad Hardy, who led the SEC with 1,560 yards on the ground this year.

 Virginia, meanwhile, averaged 32.6 points per game.
 Quarterback Chandler Morris completed 64.8% of passes for 2,802 yards and 16 touchdowns.
-Running back J'Mari Taylor led the ACC with 1,062 rushing yards, so both teams have plenty of ways to move the ball, though Taylor's status is uncertain as he mulls his future.
+Running back J'Mari Taylor, who is questionable, led the ACC with 1,062 rushing yards, so both teams have plenty of ways to move the ball, though Taylor's status is uncertain as he mulls his future.
 SportsLine's model projects 51 combined points in this matchup as the Over hits nearly 60% of the time.

 The model also says one side of the spread hits well over 60% of the time.
 You can see the model's pick at SportsLine.